Maps & Terrain

 In Artenara the map can be purchased from the Artisan shop in the photo, which is located 100 metres downhill from the Gama Supermarket on the main road in Artenara, near the town centre.
 This shop specialises in local products, such as cheese, jams, wines etc. The owner Juanarte is happy for you to come and sample some of the excellent local products that she has for sale.

 - The map can also be purchased from the Rural Hotel Molino de Agua (on the GC 60 just north of Fataga) and it is now available from Rural Hotel Melva Suite, between Firgas and Arucas.
 Printed copies of the walking guides are also available from these two rural hotels.

 In Puerto Rico the maps can be purchased from the offices of:

 JPD legal consultants and P and B financial consultants.

 Their offices are opposite the newly refurbished park in Puerto Rico, Bungalows Martinica No’s 20 & 21, almost opposite McDonalds

-- In Puerto de Mogán the maps are available from the Free Motion bike hire shop, which is in the Hotel Cordial, Puerto de Mogán
+- In Puerto de Mogán the maps are available from the Free Motion bike hire shop, this is in the Atlante Bike and Hike Centre, which is in the Hotel Cordial, Puerto de Mogán

 - In San Agustín, the map is available from Bar/Café Buenavista in the San Agustín shopping centre, opposite Hotel Don Gregory.

-- The maps are also now available from the Swedish Church, which is almost opposite the tourist information office in San Agustín.
+- In San Agustín the maps are also available from the Scandinavian Club, which is next to Apartments Monte Rojo and also available from the Swedish Church, which is almost opposite the tourist information office in San Agustín.